HarshJain41/employee_promotion_prediction/README.md

 # Employee Promotion Prediction
 The objective of this project is to develop a predictive model that can accurately identify the employees who are most likely to be promoted.
 This will help the client to save time and resources by selecting only the most promising candidates for training and evaluation.

+## About Dataset:
+### Content
+A large MNC have 9 broad verticals across the organisation.
+One of the problem is identifying the right people for promotion (only for manager position and below) and prepare them in time.

+The final promotions are only announced after the evaluation and this leads to delay in transition to new roles.
+Hence, company needs help in identifying the eligible candidates at a particular checkpoint so that they can expedite the entire promotion cycle.

+Multiple attributes have been provided around Employee's past and current performance along with demographics.

+### Features:

+- employee_id: Unique ID for employee
+- department: Department of employee
+- region: Region of employment (unordered)
+- education: Education Level
+- gender: Gender of Employee
+- recruitment_channel: Channel of recruitment for employee
+- no_ of_ trainings: no of other trainings completed in previous year on soft skills, technical skills etc.
+- age: Age of Employee
+- previous_ year_ rating: Employee Rating for the previous year
+- length_ of_ service: Length of service in years
+- awards_ won?: if awards won during previous year then 1 else 0
+- avg_ training_ score: Average score in current training evaluations
+- is_promoted: (Target) Recommended for promotion

 ## Methodology
 The project involved the following steps: